ifthenpay/prestashop8/readme.md

 **Cofidis Pay** is a payment solution of up to 12 interest-free installments that makes it easier to pay for purchases by splitting them.
 This module uses one of the several gateways/services available in Portugal, IfthenPay.

+**Pix** is an instant payment solution widely used in the Brazilian financial market.
+It enables quick and secure transactions for purchases, using details such as CPF, email, and phone number to complete the payment.

 **Contract with Ifthenpay is required.**

 See more at [Ifthenpay](https://ifthenpay.com).